SaurabhVelankar/Multi-Agent-XR/README.md

 Navigate to: https://chromewebstore.google.com/detail/immersive-web-emulator/cgffilbpcibhmcfbgggfhfolhkfbhmik?hl=en&pli=1 to install the extension for your Chrome browser.

 ## Relevant reading resources
 To understand the idea of the whole project, go to *docs* folder and find *Research Proposal v1.pdf*.
 To find related articles, go to *Articles* folder under *docs*.
-The *Links* file contains links to some websites that I think useful to the development of this project.
+The *note* file contains links to some websites that I think useful to the development of this project.